titu1994/keras-coordconv/README.md

 This modification along with some transpose operations allows for height and width to be different and still work.

-#
+## Theano Support

+Theano is partially supported with the `coord_theano.py` script and using passing a static batch size to the Input layer.

 # Requirements

 - Keras 2.2.0+
 - Either Tensorflow or CNTK backend.
-Theano is partially supported with the coord_theano.py script and using passing a static batch shape to the Input layer.
 - Matplotlib (to plot images only)